dlang/DIPs/DIPs/DIPxxxx_attributes.md

 ## Abstract

-Addresses the desire for different sets of default attributes.
+Addresses the desire for different sets of default attributes and rectifies the non-invertibilty of the special compiler recognised attributes.

 ### Links